Sight and Sound: 2022

 The participants in this poll nearly doubled to 1,639.
-Chantal Akerman became the first woman director to win with her 1975 film Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
+Chantal Akerman became the first woman director to top the poll with her 1975 film Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
 The poll reflected greater diversity than previously, with films by black filmmakers increasing from one in 2012 to seven in 2022, and from two to eleven, by female filmmakers.

 Stanley Kubrick's 2001: A Space Odyssey topped the directors' poll, in which 480 directors took part.